 White Paper – #50 on our list of types of medical writing

 The goal of a white paper is largely persuasive, sometimes with a full sales pitch and call to action.
-A white paper usually has a sales motive, and it persuades the reader to reach a specific conclusion based on the angle that it was written.
+It usually has a sales motive, and it persuades the reader to reach a specific conclusion based on the angle that it was written.
 White papers are helpful specifically when customers want to compare a few types of products or services.
 The information in the white paper is true and factual; however, it is written with persuasive intent.